- PRIVACY NOTICE – COVIDCert Check NI ‘Verifier app’

 The scanner or verifier views the information contained in the 2D barcode by using the camera on the phone of NI Verifier operator.
 Once the 2D barcode is successfully scanned a number of results will be returned, these remain on screen for a maximum of 10 seconds:

-- For domestic use2, scanning a 2D barcode generated for domestic use and events using the NI Verifier app, will generate a green for a “valid” certification status (Fig.1) or a red for “invalid” certification status screen (Fig.2).
-Citizens presenting a paper certificate for scanning will result in a yellow check screen on the Verifier App status screen (Fig.3).
-There is no furtheropportunity to see any further details as a result of that scan.
+For domestic use, scanning a 2D barcode generated for domestic use and events using the NI Verifier app, will generate a green for a “valid” certification status (Fig.1) or a red for “invalid” certification status screen.
+Citizens presenting a paper certificate for scanning will result in a yellow check screen on the Verifier App status screen.
+There is no further opportunity to see any further details as a result of that scan.

-For international travel, scanning a 2D barcode generated for travel use using the NI Verifier app, will generate a teal blue “valid” screen and request the user to check the citizen’s identification.
-A red “invalid for travel” screen will be shown if it doesn’t satisfy the NI vaccination travel rules
+For international travel, scanning a 2D barcode generated for travel use using the NI Verifier app, will generate a teal blue “valid” screen with the individuals full name (Fig.4) and request the user to check the citizen’s identification.
+A red “invalid for travel” screen (Fig.5) will be shown if it doesn’t satisfy the NI vaccination travel rules.

 In terms of architecture, the Verifier mobile scanner application utilises “Visual Studio App Centre” to log metrics of all different builds and versions of the scanner application.
-The anonymous analytics of app operation are securely sent to Azure App Insights.
-No personal data is processed.
+The anonymous analytics of app operation are securely sent to Azure App Insights and no personal data is processed.

 6. The Personal Data we collect and how it is used